 Indicator (a) The agency PREA policy (page 14) covers reporting and ensures each facility administrator has multiple ways for residents to report a concern related to sexual abuse, sexual harassment, retaliation, or staff neglect that contributed to abuse.
-The Policy states, "A resident may report sexual abuse to any employee.
-An employee that receives an allegation of sexual abuse or possible sexual abuse from any source, whether verbally or in writing, shall immediately notify the senior person-in-charge on campus, complete a written statement for an incident report, and initiate a Sexual Abuse Incident Response Checklist.
-The senior person-in-charge on campus shall ensure that the incident report is completed through the Tracking and Reporting of Incidents (TROI) system."
-Random residents' interviews confirmed that they know there are multiple ways to report a concern within the facility or to the Department of Public Safety Central Office.
+The Policy states, " A resident may report sexual abuse to any employee.
+An employee that receives an allegation of sexual abuse or possible sexual abuse from any source, whether verbally or in writing, shall immediately notify the senior person in charge on campus, complete a written statement for an incident report, and initiate a Sexual Abuse Incident Response Checklist.
+The senior person-incharge on campus shall ensure that the incident report is completed through the Tracking and Reporting of Incidents (TROI) system."
+The Auditor reviewed the intake packet and all signage in the facility related to PREA and how to report a concern.
+The Auditor was able to see posting up throughout the facility.
+The information was available at the appropriate reading level for the population served.
+The teacher spoke with reports they can provide direct assistance once they identify the child with reading or language barriers.
+In addition to the signage on reporting the Auditor found the Audit notices posted in common space available to residents staff and visitors.

+Random residents' interviews confirmed that they know there are multiple ways to report a concern within the facility or to the Department of Juvenile Justice's central office.
 Residents knew of the postings on the walls of the units and information on how to report a concern in the PREA Brochure for residents.
-Residents described options to report a concern including directly to a staff they trust to any case manager or medical or mental health staff, by writing the Facility Director or by calling the PREA 'hotline' or the Department of Social Services.
-It should be noted residents supported they have comfort with going to line staff to report a concern.
-The facility also provides pre-addressed envelopes for mailing internal or external agencies about PREA concerns.
-The PREA Coordinator did confirm there were no claims filed through the PREA Hotline for LYDC.
-Staff interviewed knew of their mandated responsibilities to report all PREA allegations no matter the source, as well as any retaliation against individual who report or cooperate in an investigation.
-The staff were also clear they must report on a co-worker's actions or inaction that lead to any abuse of a youth.
-The Auditor was able to see large walls area of the housing unit that provide a kid friendly resource of information on PREA, how to report and resources for getting help internally and externally.
+Residents described options to report a concern including directly to a staff they trust to a teacher, or medical or mental health staff, by writing the Facility Director. , It should be noted residents supported they have comfort with going to line staff to report a concern.
+The facility also provides pre-addressed envelopes for mailing internal or external agencies about PREA concerns that the residents pointed out to the auditor in our discussions.
+Residents report they can have access to a pencil to write a letter to any other individuals listed on the mailboxes.
+The envelopes are pre-addressed and have a form inside to use to write on if they want to report a concern or make a request.
+Envelopes include the Director, the PREA Office, the Deputy Director of Juvenile Justice, and the local DSS office